 Condensation Control in Homes and Buildings

 On average, a family of four will produce around 50 litres of moisture per week.
 This has to go somewhere!
-Before the days of double- and triple-glazing, cavity wall insulation, loft insulation and general draught proofing, it could escape naturally through those draughty outlets.
+Before the days of double and triple-glazing, cavity wall insulation, loft insulation and general draught proofing, it could escape naturally through those draughty outlets.
 Damp air out, fresh air in.
-But now that we do all we can to keep heat in, we are also retaining that moisture.
+But now that we do all we can to keep heat in, which is great for our energy usage and bills, we are retaining that moisture, which can lead to problems with condensation.

 An alternative solution is to install a condensation ventilation system.
 These are highly effective at controlling the problem.
 They come in a variety of models and sizes for your property and levels of moisture in the air and work by removing the vapour-filled air and replacing it with modified air.
 They are cheap, highly effective and easy to run out of sight.
 At LDS we prefer the Nuaire positive input ventilation systems: they are the market-leader in home condensation control and bring fast, proven results.